sitewards/magento2/README.md

 ## SYSTEM REQUIREMENTS

-This extension requires PHP 5.6 or PHP 7.0.
+This extension requires PHP 7.0.
 It also depends on the Heidelpay php-api library, which will be installed along with the plugin.

 ## LICENSE